Updated on 9/7/2022

 Multimodal therapy attempts to treat mental health conditions by combining several types of therapy.
 It addresses the different dimensions of a person’s personality including:

-- Behavior: Considering the habits, gestures, inappropriate acts and behaviors that individual exhibits.
+- Behavior: Considering the habits, gestures, inappropriate acts and behaviors that person exhibits.

-- Affect: Refers to the degree of negative feelings or emotions.
+- Affect: Refers to the degree of negative feelings or negative emotions.

 - Sensation: Refers to negative physiological sensations or symptoms including pain, sweat, nausea, etc.